 A Bible Study by Jack Kelley

 The fall is arguably the most important time of the year in Judaism.
-Three of Israel’s holiest days are celebrated then, and all in the space of 15 days.
-They are Yom Teruah, or Feast of Trumpets, followed 10 days later by Yom Kippur, the Day of Atonement, and 5 days after that by Sukkot, the week long Feast of Tabernacles.
-On our calendar they usually occur some time between mid September and early October due to the differences between the Jewish (lunar) calendar and the western (solar) one.
-Each of these holy days has both historical and prophetic fulfillment and, following the pattern of the spring feasts, the prophetic fulfillment will occur during the time of each feast.
+Three of Israel’s holiest days are celebrated then, and all in the space of 3 weeks.
+They are Yom Teruah, also called the Feast of Trumpets, followed 10 days later by Yom Kippur, the Day of Atonement, and 5 days after that by Sukkot, the week long Feast of Tabernacles.
+They all have both historical and prophetic fulfillment and, following the pattern of the spring feasts, the prophetic fulfillment will occur during the time of each feast.
 Therefore, Christians study them for glimpses into the future as well as to gain a better understanding of Jewish history and culture.
 This year they occur on Sept.
 13-15 (Feast of Trumpets), Sept.
 22-23 (Yom Kippur) and Sept.
 27-Oct.
 5 (Feast of Tabernacles).

 Happy New Year

-But because of the harvest, the Jews retained their original calendar as well, so now they have a religious year which begins in the spring and a civil year beginning in the fall.
-This is why the Feast of Trumpets is also known as Rosh Hashanah, which means “head of the year”) sometimes called the Jewish New Year.
+But the people have always retained their original calendar as well, observing a religious year which begins in the spring, and a civil year beginning in the fall.
+This is why the Feast of Trumpets is also known as Rosh Hashanah (which means “head of the year”) sometimes called the Jewish New Year.
 This year Rosh Hashanah marks the beginning of the year 5776.

-Rosh Hashanah is a time of new beginnings.
-According to some Jewish traditions, the creation was completed on Rosh Hashanah, and therefore Adam was born then as well.
-Also, based on the view that John the Baptist was born in the spring, around Passover, and his birth preceded the birth of Jesus by 6 months, it’s possible to place the birth of the Messiah on the Feast of Trumpets.
+The Feast of Trumpets is a time of new beginnings.
+According to some Jewish traditions, the creation was completed on that day, and therefore Adam was born then as well.
+Also, based on the view that John the Baptist was born in the spring, around Passover, and his birth preceded the birth of Jesus by 6 months (Luke 1:36), it’s possible to place the birth of the Messiah on the Feast of Trumpets.
 These events combine to give the day it’s historical fulfillment.

-Unlike other Jewish feasts the Feast of Trumpets takes place on a New Moon, when just a sliver of the Moon appears in the night sky.
+Unlike other Jewish feasts, the Feast of Trumpets takes place on a New Moon, when just a sliver of the Moon appears in the night sky.
 Since this has to be confirmed by eye witness sightings the weather has to be very clear to observe the rising of the New Moon, and it’s not always that way.
-For this reason the Feast of Trumpets is known as the feast where no one knows the day or the hour.
+For this reason the Feast of Trumpets has come to be known as the feast where no one knows the day or the hour.